Debian/britney2/doc/solutions-to-common-policy-issues.rst

  * The bug is fixed, but the old version is still around in the source suite.
-In this case, britney will generally mention a "missing build" or "old binaries".
+In this case, britney will generally also mention a "missing build" or "old binaries".

 If the metadata is wrong, the solution is to fix it in the bug tracker and wait until britney receives a new data set.
 In